Bo-ChenUF/distributed_rt_with_dp/README.md

 # Scalable Distributed Reproduction Numbers of Network Epidemics with Differential Privacy
 Please find the paper: https://arxiv.org/abs/2501.18862.

-To run the experiments, please go to the notebooks folder and run all notebooks there.
+To run the experiments, please go to the notebooks folder and run all notebooks there in order.

 ## Prerequisites
 You can build a working environment using Docker.